ChaosZoneIT/BasicProjectToLearnAnsible/README.md

 Generate ssh key:

 `
-aah-keygen (accept all default settings)
+ssh-keygen (accept all default settings)
 `

 Copy this key to all machines: